KaroLaunonen/zig-pinball-controller/README.md

 Pull requests are also encouraged.

 ## License
-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the GPL v3 License — see the LICENSE file for details.